 EuroACE organises, twice a year, national implementation workshops in order to foster transposition and application of buildings-related EU Directives (EPBD and EED).
-So far, 9 workshops have been organised, with the most recent ones having taken place in Poland (November 2015), Italy (February 2015), Hungary (May 2014), Spain (July 2013), and Ireland (October 2012).
+The most recent events have taken place in France (March 2018), Spain (June 2017), Poland (November 2015), Italy (February 2015), Hungary (May 2014), Spain (July 2013), and Ireland (October 2012).
 Click here for more information.

 In 2010, the EPBD Recast (Directive 2010/31/EU) entered into force with a transposition deadline of July 2012.
 The updated text clarified, strengthened and extended the scope of the 2002 directive.
 Key changes included:

 - Development of a comparative methodology framework for calculating cost-optimal levels of minimum energy performance requirements;

 - Extension to all buildings of requirement to set minimum energy performance levels when a major renovation takes place;

 - All new buildings to be nearly zero energy level by December 2020 (December 2018 for public authority buildings);

 - Requirement for Member States to list financial incentives in place to enable the transition towards nearly zero energy levels in buildings;